Backends and connectors

 All formatters can be used with this backend.

 We don't expose any API yet to create a connector.
 To create this connector, please contact your CSM.
-Some specific permissions are needed on the bucket in order to be able for us to export to your bucket.
+Some specific permissions are needed on the bucket for us to export to your bucket.

 Google Cloud Storage